kirill-gerasimenko-da/dataquery-language-ext/README.md

     from appointmentId in QuerySingle<long>(@"SELECT id FROM appointment...", new { user_id = userId });
     select (userId, logId, appointmentId);

-// run the compound query: the connection and transaction will be shared for both
+// run the compound query: the connection and transaction will be shared for all
 // queries, if anything fails - the transaction is automatically reverted var (userId, logId, _) = await database.RunOrFail(insertUserWithAudit, cancelToken);